delimmaemma/delimmaemma/README.md

 ## About Me:

-After graduating from the University of North Texas with my Bachelor's in finance, I briefly worked in the field at the Bank of New York Mellon.
+After graduating from the University of North Texas with my Bachelor's in finance, I worked in the field at the Bank of New York Mellon.
 Soon after my graduation, I learned that finance was not for me, and began looking at other options.
 After finding Bloom Institute of Technology, I started working on getting my certificate in full-stack web development, where I am currently working to complete the program by the end of November.
 I am learning that programming is much more my niche, along with problem solving and mathematical computation and patterns.

 ## Technical Skills: